Research at AIDA3

 Abstract

-This project aims to answer four research questions related: 1) how to define and quantify cognitive load (CL) and situation awareness (SA); 2) how to classify and predict CL and SA in real time; 3) can we quantify operators’ expertise using CL and SA during a mission; 4) what is the minimal set up for answering research question 2) and 3).
+This project aims to answer four research questions related: 1) how to define and quantify cognitive load (CL) using computer vision 2) how to predict CL; 3) can we quantify operators’ expertise using CL and SA during a mission; 4) what is the minimal set up for answering research question 2) and 3).

 Autonomous Taxiing